Leoulgetnet/springmodulith/README.md

 Apache Maven

-text

----

-### 💡 Recommendations for Your Repository

-To make this repository even more valuable as a learning resource and reference:

-1.  **Add a Description**: In your GitHub repository settings, add a brief description like "A practical exploration of Spring Modulith for building modular Spring Boot applications."
-2.  **Add Topics**: Add relevant topics such as `spring-modulith`, `modular-architecture`, `spring-boot`, `java`, and `ddd` to improve discoverability.
-3.  **Enrich the `Notes/` Directory**: Continue adding detailed notes, diagrams, and comparisons with other architectures.
-This is what makes your repository unique!
-4.  **Add Examples**: Include code examples that clearly demonstrate how modules interact, how to define module boundaries, and how to test modular applications.

 This README gives your `springmodulith` project a professional and informative introduction, highlighting its purpose as both a working application and a learning resource.